 I am a historian of 20th century African American history.
 Before teaching at MIT, I was a postdoctoral fellow at Carnegie Mellon University’s Center for African American Urban Studies & the Economy (CAUSE).
 I completed my PhD in the History Department at Harvard University.

-Andrew Pope's research explores how race, gender, and sexuality affected social movement organizing in the 20th century.
-His book manuscript, tentatively titled “Living in the Struggle: Black Power, Gay Liberation, and Women’s Liberation Movements in Atlanta, 1964-1996,” examines the activism of poor and working class Southerners after the Civil Rights Act made Jim Crow illegal.
-His research indicates that a diverse set of activists collaborated to assert control over federal antipoverty programs.
+My research explores how race, gender, and sexuality affected social movement organizing in the 20th century.
+My book manuscript, tentatively titled “Living in the Struggle: Black Power, Gay Liberation, and Women’s Liberation Movements in Atlanta, 1964-1996,” examines the activism of poor and working class African Americans after the Civil Rights Act made Jim Crow illegal.
+My research indicates that a diverse set of activists collaborated to assert control over federal antipoverty programs.
 This collaboration led to thousands of residents forming coalitions across racial, gender, and sexual lines to continue what they called “the struggle”: a decades long effort to make Atlanta a more just place.

 I won the Urban History Association’s Arnold Hirsch Award for Best Article in a Scholarly Journal for my article published in the Journal of American History, “Making Motherhood a Felony: African American Women’s Welfare Rights Activism in New Orleans & the End of Suitable Home Laws, 1959-1962.”
 The article details how African American women who received money from Aid to Dependent Children in New Orleans made the American welfare state more equitable for Black women throughout the United States.
 The mothers in New Orleans organized an international campaign to end onerous “suitable home” laws that state legislatures passed in the 1950s.
 The article demonstrates that their protests compelled mainstream civil rights organizations and the federal government to address racist welfare policies.
 You can find a PDF of the article here.